kedomingo/simple-docker-laravel/README.md

 DB_PORT=3306
 ```

-A sample controller included that demos db and mail connection.
+A sample controller is included that demos db and mail connection.

 Go to http://localhost:8080/mail or http://localhost:8000/mail to generate a mail with content fetched from the database.